mdsimon2/RPi-CamillaDSP/README.md

 5) [HifiBerry DAC8x](https://www.hifiberry.com/shop/boards/hifiberry-dac8x/) - $65, requires a RPi5, HAT, 8 channel unbalanced analog output, good analog noise performance, acceptable distortion performance.
 Ultimate budget option!
 [HifiBerry DAC8x Measurements](https://www.audiosciencereview.com/forum/index.php?threads/8ch-hifiberry-hat-dac-for-rpi5.53672/post-1966410).

 6) Whatever you have on hand!
 Part of the beauty of a CamillaDSP / RPi setup is that it is cheap and if you want to try CamillaDSP with another USB DAC it is rather easy to do so.
-Obviously I will not be able to provide specific configuration files but this tutorial should help you get started.

-Although I am not providing configuration files for the following devices, I have used them successfully with CamillaDSP on a RPi4 and can help you with them if needed.
-In particular the MCHstreamer / USBstreamer are very useful as they allow you to use old pro audio interfaces with ADAT inputs to achieve 8 channels of output at 44.1/48 kHz.
+Although configurations are not provided for the following devices, they have been used successfully with CamillaDSP on a RPi4.
+In particular the MCHstreamer / USBstreamer are very useful as they allow the use old pro audio interfaces with ADAT inputs to achieve 8 channels of output at 44.1/48 kHz.

 - [miniDSP MCHstreamer](https://www.minidsp.com/products/usb-audio-interface/mchstreamer)
 - [miniDSP USBstreamer](https://www.minidsp.com/products/usb-audio-interface/usbstreamer)